zanti-eth/zanti-eth.github.io/index.md

 ---
 layout: default
 title: "indexx"
+description: Resources, research, analysis & insights to navigate the crypto space with 0BTC
 ---

 # 📃 Crypto resources, tools, platforms, research and analysis articles for the 0BTC Life